centiservice/mats3_site/_pages/about.md

 logs, and made a little script to check the usage, basically counting entry-to-exit, and found that all the 4000 workers of Apache had jammed up in less than 90 seconds from Lisa becoming slow.

-While it is possible to handle any such problems that synchronous communication gives, the end result will typically always be that you've pretty much coded up something else entirely.
+While it is possible to handle any such problems that synchronous communication gives, by explicitly program for each kind of failure, implementing idempotent retries, using external state keeping, sagas, backpressure, circuit breakers and whatnots, the end result will typically always be that you've pretty much coded up something else entirely.

-What I started to realize was that asynchronous messaging would have fixed most of these problems by its basic nature.
+What I started to realize was that asynchronous messaging, with transactional execution of each stage, would have fixed most of these problems by its basic nature.

 In computer science, message passing vs. invocation has evolved pretty much concurrently.
 So why isn't everything involving communication between more than one runtime using messaging, it being superior in every single way?